Shanghai fences up COVID-hit areas, fuelling fresh outcry

 Nationwide, China reported 20,285 new asymptomatic coronavirus cases for Saturday, versus 21,423 a day earlier, with 1,580 symptomatic cases, versus 2,988.

-(Reporting by Brenda Goh, Jacqueline Wong, Martin Pollard, Norihiko Shirouzu, David Stanway, Roxanne Liu and the Shanghai and Beijing newsrooms Editing by Tony Munroe, Christopher Cushing and Frances Kerry)
+(Reporting by Brenda Goh, Jacqueline Wong, Martin Pollard, Norihiko Shirouzu, David Stanway, Roxanne Liu and the Shanghai and Beijing newsrooms Editing by Tony Munroe, Christopher Cushing, Frances Kerry and Susan Fenton)

 ((tony.munroe@thomsonreuters.com; +86 10 6627 1288;))